Rezacs/Fifa/src/main/java/Unipi/Fifa/controllers/CoachController.java.md

 }
 ```

 This method deletes a coach.
 It first performs an authorization check to ensure only administrators can delete coaches.
 If the coach exists, it deletes associated edges and the coach itself using methods within `coachService`.
-If the coach is not found, a 404 Not Found response is returned; if the user lacks permissions, a 403 Forbidden response is returned.  **Note:** The code snippet contains a potential error: `coachId` is used instead of `mongoId` in the delete calls.
+If the coach is not found, a 404 Not Found response is returned; if the userNode lacks permissions, a 403 Forbidden response is returned.  **Note:** The code snippet contains a potential error: `coachId` is used instead of `mongoId` in the delete calls.
 This should be corrected to use `mongoId`.